ddweiqian/Try-Hack-Me-Badge/Cyber Framework/Diamond Model/Note.md

 - Direction - This meta-feature helps describe host-based and network-based events and represents the direction of the intrusion attack.
 The Diamond Model of Intrusion Analysis defines seven potential values for this meta-feature: Victim-to-Infrastructure, Infrastructure-to-Victim, Infrastructure-to-Infrastructure, Adversary-to-Infrastructure, Infrastructure-to-Adversary, Bidirectional or Unknown.

 - Methodology - This meta-feature will allow an analyst to describe the general classification of intrusion, for example, phishing, DDoS, breach, port scan, etc.

 - Resources - According to the Diamond Model, every intrusion event needs one or more external resources to be satisfied to succeed.
 Examples of the resources can include the following: **software** (e.g., operating systems, virtualization software, or Metasploit framework), **knowledge** (e.g., how to use Metasploit to execute the attack and run the exploit), **information** (e.g., a username/password to masquerade), **hardware** (e.g., servers, workstations, routers), **funds** (e.g., money to purchase domains), **facilities** (e.g., electricity or shelter), **access** (e.g., a network path from the source host to the victim and vice versa, network access from an Internet Service Provider (ISP)).
+# Social-Political Component

+The **social-political** component describes the needs and intent of the adversary, for example, financial gain, gaining acceptance in the hacker community, hacktivism, or espionage.

+The scenario can be that the victim provides a “product”, for example, computing resources & bandwidth as a zombie in a botnet for crypto mining (producing new cryptocurrencies by solving cryptographic equations through the use of computers) purposes, while the adversary consumes their product or gets financial gain.

+# Technology Component

+**Technology** – the technology meta-feature or component highlights the relationship between the core features: capability and infrastructure.
+The capability and infrastructure describe how the adversary operates and communicates.
+A scenario can be a watering-hole attack which is a methodology where the adversary compromises legitimate websites that they believe their targeted victims will visit.